batsonjay/uploadDistributor/docs/architecture.md

 - Web client provides a login page with email input.
 - macOS client prompts on first launch and stores authentication tokens securely.

-## Logging and Monitoring
+## Logging

-- The daemon implements a comprehensive logging system with multiple levels:
+- The daemon implements a comprehensive logging system based on enabled & disabled categories:
-  - ERROR: Always logged
-  - WARNING: Logged if level is warning, info, or debug
-  - INFO: Logged if level is info or debug
-  - DEBUG: Logged only if level is debug
-- Log messages include bracketed labels indicating the source (e.g., `[M3U8Parser]`, `[AzuraCast]`)
+- Log messages include bracketed labels indicating the source (e.g., `[M3U8Parser]`) and a unique ID (e.g., [MP:01])
-- Timestamps are included in all log entries
+- Timestamps are included in selected log entries, predominantly when timing is important
 - Configurable logging via environment variables:
-  - LOG_LEVEL: Controls verbosity (error, warning, info, debug)
-  - LOG_TO_FILE: Enables file-based logging in addition to console output
-- Specialized logging for different components:
-  - Destination status logs (success/error for uploads)
-  - Detailed error logs with request information
-  - Parser event logs with appropriate filtering
-  - Upload progress tracking
-- A simple health check endpoint (`GET /health`) provides basic system status

 ## Testing and CI/CD

-- Daemon and clients include hooks for testability.
+- Daemon and clients are intended to include hooks for testability; support is uneven.
-- Mixcloud and SoundCloud uploads are stubbed/mocked in tests.
 - AzuraCast uploads can be tested against a staging server.
+- Mixcloud and SoundCloud uploads are stubbed/mocked pending more complete development
-- CI/CD pipeline includes linting, unit tests, and integration tests.
+- CI/CD pipeline should linting, unit tests, and integration tests; it does not currently exist

 ## Development testing